simslab/scHPF/README.md

 2. A loom file (see [loompy.org](http://loompy.org/)).
 For filtering against a whitelist or blacklist of genes (recommended to select protein coding genes only), the loom file must have a row attribute 'Gene'.

+#### Running the command
 To preprocess genome-wide UMI counts for a typica run, use the command:
 ```
 scHPF prep --input UMICOUNT_MATRIX --prefix PREFIX -o OUTPUT_DIR -m 0.01 --whitelist GENE_WHITELIST
 ```

 Where OUTPUT\_DIR does not need to exist and GENE\_WHITELIST is a two column, tab-delimited text file of ENSEMBL\_IDs and GENE\_SYMBOLs (see resources folder for an example).
-As written, the command formats data for training and only includes genes that are (1) on the whitelist (eg protein coding) and (2) that we observe transcripts of in at least 0.1% of cells.
-For whitespace-delimited UMI-count files, filtering is performed using the ENSEMBL_\ID by default, but can be done with gene symbols using the --filter-by-gene-name flag.
+As written, the command formats data for training and only includes genes that are:
+1. on the whitelist (eg protein coding) and
+2. that we observe transcripts of in at least 0.1% of cells.

+For whitespace-delimited UMI-count files, filtering is performed using the ENSEMBL_ID by default, but can be done with gene symbols using the --filter-by-gene-name flag.
 Filtering on loom files uses the 'Gene' row attibute in the loom file and GENE_\SYMBOL in the whitlist or blacklist file.
-After running this command, OUTPUT\_DIR should contain a matrix 'PREFIX.train.mtx' and a list of genes 'PREFIX.genes.txt'.
+After running this command, OUTPUT_DIR should contain a matrix 'PREFIX.train.mtx' and a list of genes 'PREFIX.genes.txt'.

 More options and details for preprocessing can be viewed with
 ```
 scHPF prep -h
 ```